bioinformatics-papers/framome/README.md

-# Framome
+# Framome paper figures

-Code to reproduce the figures of the framome paper.
+Code to reproduce the figures of the Framome paper.